Tinkerforge/doc/source/Software/Brickv.rst

 .. note::

- Unfortunately Debian has at the time of writing this tutorial problems with the python-qwt5-qt4 in wheezy.
-If you use Debian wheezy and you can't find python-qwt5-qt4 in the repository, you have to install it from sid::
+ Unfortunately Debian has at the time of writing this tutorial problems with the python-qwt5-qt4 in Wheezy.
+If you use Debian Wheezy and you can't find python-qwt5-qt4 in the repository, you have to install it from sid::

   echo 'APT::Default-Release "testing";' >> /etc/apt/apt.conf